codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Clipper Chip
+ 1. United States
- 2. Nautilus
+ 2. Germany
- 3. Skipjack
+ 3. China (People&#039;s Republic of)
- 4. Enigma Machine
+ 4. Taiwan

 <details>
   <summary>Answer</summary>
-  Clipper Chip
+  Taiwan
 </details>